dcycle/starterkit-drupalsite/README.md

     cd ~/Desktop/starterkit-drupal8site && ./scripts/deploy.sh

 Step 3: Click on the login link at the end of the command line output and enjoy a fully installed Drupal 8 environment.

+You can SSH into your container by running:

+    ./scripts/ssh.sh

 HTTPS quickstart
 -----